 I actually keep cotton balls and ACV in the cabinet with my mugs since I do it at the same time (you don’t need to refrigerate it).
 You’re going for a light coat, which shouldn’t have any smell when it dries.
 If it does, water it down more and use less.
 It doesn’t make my face shiny or anything, and it seems to also help with avoiding breakouts, reducing blackheads a ton, and just generally clarifying my skin.

 Update: You can also apply a very light coat of coconut oil in the morning on top of the apple cider vinegar (smells so good and feels more moisturized if you’re feeling dry).
 Lately I have been using this jade roller (if that’s sold out, this one is extremely similar) to help it absorb, because we know I love all the woo-woo things and it feels so good and cool on my skin in the morning – and apparently it has a ton of benefits.
+I also have been microneedling once a week in the evening with this and love it so far.
+And I do this face mask once a week (usually about 3 days after microneedling).

 Also, a cotton ball soaked in not-watered-down ACV that’s held on a skin tag for a few minutes for a few days in a row will literally make it FALL OFF YOUR BODY.
 It’s nuts.
 I know that’s gross, but it’s also kind of a miracle.
 I did one next to my eye that bugged me so much and three days later it was GONEZO.
 See ya later, taggy. (*flashes peace sign at skin tag*)